 Develop traffic lane, shoulder, and median widths in compliance with SCDOT Roadway Design Manual (RDM).
-Retain existing concrete/asphalt curb and gutter along with existing drainage structures including flumes in all locations unless unwarranted by drainage patterns.
+Retain Where necessary, reconstruct existing concrete/asphalt curb and gutter along with existing drainage structures including flumes in all locations unless unwarranted by drainage patterns.
+If curb is not disturbed and pavement surface can tie into gutter elevation, curb and gutter along with existing drainage structures including flumes may be retained.
+Do not pave into the gutter.